 “The guy said, ‘We all want what is best for our children, and you want what is best for your children, Will and Emily, who go to the Kenwood school.’
 And then he hung up.
 That scared me,” Offit said.

 Offit has in particular been doubted because he helped invent the Rotateq vaccine now marketed by Merck and Co to prevent rotavirus.

 “We were never paid by Merck.
 Our funding always came from NIH (the U.S. National Institutes of Health),” he said.

-His determination to invent a vaccine began in 1979 when, as doctor in training at the University of Pittsburgh, he helped a team struggling to save a 9-month-old baby with severe diarrhea and vomiting from rotavirus.
+His determination to invent a vaccine began in 1979 when, as doctor in training at the University of Pittsburgh, he helped a team struggling to save a 9-month-old baby with severe diarrhoea and vomiting from rotavirus.

 “I have never seen a child so dehydrated,” Offit said.
 “We tried to get an IV line into her.
 She never moved,” he said.

-“We all just stood there in shock that someone had died of viral diarrhea.
+“We all just stood there in shock that someone had died of viral diarrhoea.
 The mother was outside.
 Then you have to open the door and tell her to come in and see her dead girl, this previously healthy, 9-month-old girl.”

 Offit and other experts say that parents today rarely see their children die of diseases that a few decades ago routinely carried off young children, and thus sometimes cannot appreciate the value of vaccines.

 They note that every few years the rationale against vaccination changes.
 First opponents said the measles vaccine somehow caused the mysterious condition; then they argued that it was the mercury-based preservative in some vaccines, and later put forward the idea that some children are somehow predisposed to be hyper-sensitive to vaccines.